-Heidi Driscoll, Assistant Superintendent District Equity Coordinator (781) 545-8759 x 23313 606 Chief Justice Cushing Highway Scituate, MA 02066 The complete policy can be found online at www.scit.org or a hard copy can be obtained by calling the Superintendent's Office.
+Ryan Lynch, Assistant Superintendent District Equity Coordinator (781) 545-8759 x 23313 606 Chief Justice Cushing Highway, Scituate, MA 02066

 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (POLICY JRA)

 FIELD TRIPS

 There will be a time when classes, clubs, teams, or other groups will be taking field trips or making visits to other schools to represent Scituate Public Schools in activities.
 Transportation will be a school bus or commercial transportation, and all students will travel with the group unless there are specific arrangements made in advance through the office of the Principal.
 Since students will be representing Scituate, it is expected that they will act and dress appropriately for the occasion and in accordance with Gates Middle School's Discipline Policy.
 In the case of field trips taken during the school day, students will be given a special form to be signed by their teachers and parents.
 The Administration and/or the student's teacher(s) have the right to approve or restrict a student from participating in a field trip (including overseas trips) based upon that student's tardy, attendance, and behavioral records.
 It is the student's responsibility to arrange for any class work that may be missed.
 Students are encouraged to obtain work in advance whenever possible.